thomazjb/Kepler/README.md

 ### Running the emulator

-- Edit the file `run.bat` from the **Kepler** folder and update the `java.exe` path to the one in your
 - Execute the file `run.bat` (it will start the server and create a `server.ini` file that you can modify later on, if needed)

 ### Running the server

 - Create a PHP webserver in the **Kepler** folder by using the following command: `php -S localhost:80`

-### Play in the emulator

-- Run the downloaded web-browser and navigate to http://localhost/v14

 ## Cloning this repository